getredash/website/src/pages/kb/user-guide/querying/query-parameters.md

 **Can I use parameters in embedded visualizations?**

 Yes, with one exception.
-If a query uses a Text type parameter, it cannot be embedded because Text parameters are not safe from SQL injection.
-All other types of query parameters can be safely embedded in visualizations.
+If a query uses a Text type parameter, unless it is a Query Based Dropdown List parameter, it cannot be embedded because Text parameters are not safe from SQL injection.
+All other types of query parameters can be safely embedded in visualizations, including Query Based Dropdown List type parameters that include Text values.

 **Can I use parameters in shared dashboards?**